Micron to Sell 3D XPoint Fab to Texas Instruments for $900 Million

 Micron has an agreement to produce 3D XPoint (which Intel brands as 'Optane') for Intel until the end of 2021.
 However, Intel's own efforts to productize Optane, which uses the 3D XPoint media, have met with slow but steady uptake in the data center but fizzled in the consumer market.
 As such, Intel ceased production of all Optane devices for desktop PCs in January 2021.

 The economic value of the sale weighs in at $1.5 billion for Micron.
 Texas Instruments will pay $900 million in cash for the fab, while Micron will recoup another $600 million from secondary sales of additional tools and other assets.
 Micron has already lined up buyers for several of those assets, while other assets will either be sold to other buyers or shipped out to its other Micron manufacturing sites.
-In addition, TI will convert the facility from a 300mm fab to 65nm and 45nm.
+In addition, TI will convert the 300mm facility for 65nm and 45nm production.
 It will also attempt to retain all of the Lehi, Utah employees after the closing of the sale, which is planned to occur by the end of the calendar year.

 Intel and Micron developed the revolutionary 3D XPoint persistent memory, which melds the speed and endurance of DRAM with the persistence of data storage devices, in a secret joint effort that spanned a decade.
 The first formal announcement came in 2015.